2011 — “A jacket that makes music when you move; who wouldn’t want to wear THAT!?” An idea that was born at a Kid Koala concert.

 After sleepless and cold-less nights with cheese filled croissants combined with candy and terrible cold coffee we knew that to continue in following our vision of functional, modular garments, we needed to redesign our technology and intergration process.
 That’s when we killed KER,The MIDI Controller Jacket and designed OBE (Out of Body Experience).

 2016 — From music to VR & more!
-BE (Out of Body Experience) — a family of four controllers and sensors that are completely modular, functional and easy to use.
+OBE (Out of Body Experience) — a family of four controllers and sensors that are completely modular, functional and easy to use.
 A groundbreaking technology that enhances and expands human capabilities.

 A new technology development which required new and deep understandment of market wants and needs.
 Further investigation and iteration on the integration process of electronic components into clothing.